maPer77/cleanIslands/README.md

 # Solution found:

 The solution found was to stop using recursive function and make a stack of values to be checked that feeds itself.
+I noticed a performance increase of about 5%.

 I kept the 2 versions for testing and comparisons.